Islanders defeat Flyers for seventh straight win

 Flyers goaltender Carter Hart was pulled from the game after allowing five goals on 14 shots and replaced with Brian Elliott, who stopped all 19 shots he faced.
 The Flyers took a quick 1-0 lead when Voracek tapped home a pass from Travis Sanheim at 1:07 of the first period.

 Elliott made two spectacular pad saves early in the third against Brock Nelson to keep the Flyers within striking distance.
-Giroux then scored at 17:04 of the third to close the Flyers within 5-3.
+Giroux then scored at 17:04 to close the Flyers within 5-3.
 The Flyers pulled Elliott for an extra skater but couldn't capitalize further.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)